 It’s possible to use several programming languages for visualizing data.
 Though, Python is the easiest one as it uses smaller lines of code.
 It offers simpler syntaxes and requires less time.
 You also get access to libraries such as Seaborn and Matplotlib which have existing visualization features.

-However, if you don’t have any coding knowledge, Datylon is an even simpler, more user-friendly option.
+However, if you don’t have any coding knowledge, Datylon has some simpler, more user-friendly options.

 Here are our top four Python data visualization libraries to try if you do have programming skills: